Likith0023/bootandjs/README.md

 Responsive Design: The application is fully responsive, ensuring a seamless experience across devices and screen sizes.

 Demo
-You can view a live demo of the application here: Card Price Filter Demo
+You can view a live demo of the application here:https://incredible-fairy-fabfb8.netlify.app/?

 Getting Started
 Prerequisites